Join a Group

 • Stephen Ministers

 Trained volunteers serve as Stephen Ministers, walking alongside and listening to those who experience life's challenges: death, illness, job loss, relationship challenges, and other experiences that cause stress in our lives.
+The Stephen Ministry also sponsors occassional workshops to increase our conversations around issues like mental health, caregiving, and aging.
 Whether you feel called to become a Stephen Minister, or would benefit from receiving one-on-one care, we can help.
-To learn more, visit our Stephen Ministers page or contact Rev. Kate Mackereth Fulton directly.

 for more information on any of the above ministries: